 There are a number of reasons why you may develop an anal fissure.
 These include:

 Your GP will ask about your symptoms.
-He or she may examine the area by gently parting your buttocks.
-If your GP can see the fissure, he or she will usually prescribe treatment.
+They may examine the area by parting your buttocks as you lie on your side with your knees bent towards your chest.
+If your GP can see the fissure, they will discuss your treatment options with you.

-If after about six weeks your symptoms haven’t improved with treatment, your GP may refer you to a colorectal surgeon (a doctor who specialises in conditions that affect the bowel).
-At the hospital, your doctor will do a detailed examination under local anaesthesia – this helps to reduce your discomfort during the procedure.
+If after about six weeks your symptoms haven’t improved with treatment, your GP may refer you to a colorectal surgeon.
+This is a surgeon who specialises in conditions that affect the bowel.
+At the hospital, your doctor will do a detailed examination under local anaesthesia.
+A local anaesthesia blocks pain from your anus and surrounding area, but you will stay awake during the procedure.
 You may also need to have an ultrasound scan of your anus.

-To help an anal fissure heal it’s important to stop straining during a bowel movement and manage the pain caused by the fissure.
-Most anal fissures heal with dietary changes and the use of medicines.
-However, if the anal fissure doesn’t get better, you may need to have anal fissure surgery.
+To help an anal fissure heal, it’s important not to strain during a bowel movement and manage any pain caused by the fissure.
+Most anal fissures heal with changes to your diet and the right medicines.
+However, if the anal fissure doesn’t get better, you may need to have surgery.

-Making changes to your diet and lifestyle can help prevent constipation and make your faeces softer.
+Making changes to your diet and lifestyle can help prevent constipation and make your faeces softer, and therefore easier to pass.
 You can do this by:

-It may help to use a lubricant such as petroleum jelly around your anus before you have a bowel movement.
-Sitting in a warm bath for 10 to 15 minutes after a bowel movement may also relieve your discomfort.
+It may help to apply a lubricant, such as petroleum jelly, around your anus before you have a bowel movement.
+Sitting in a warm bath for 10 to 15 minutes after a bowel movement may also help relieve any discomfort.

 Your GP may prescribe you a laxative, such as lactulose syrup, to soften your faeces.
 You can buy laxatives over the counter from a pharmacist without a prescription.
-However, it’s a good idea to see your GP before trying laxatives as there are different types that work in different ways.
+However, it’s important to see your GP before trying laxatives because there are different types that work in different ways.